zeytoon-org/ZeytoonArtFrame/README.md

 - Ability to add a corner flower in the frame
 - Number of frames available (increasing) = 12

-Create a wooden frame with flowers in the corners and in the middle.
+Create a wooden frame with flowers in the corners and the middle.
 ![](https://raw.githubusercontent.com/rostamkhani/ZeytoonArtFrame/master/SampleReadme1.jpg "Wooden frame")

 Wooden frame with only corners.